mooyoul/lambdaless/proxy/README.md

 In this case, You should configure IAM Role for logging.

-Follow below two steps in Guide
+Follow below two steps in [this document](https://aws.amazon.com/premiumsupport/knowledge-center/api-gateway-cloudwatch-logs/):

 - "Create an IAM role for logging to CloudWatch" section
 - "Add the IAM role in the API Gateway console"